Location Map

 The Kapitan Keling was the first Superintendent of the mosque.
 He brought in the builders and stones from India for the project.
 The original mosque structure was a single-storey rectangular building with a sloping roof on all sides and surrounded by a stone bench.
 It was surrounded by shophouses, with access through a narrow gateway.

 It is generally accepted that the 18-acre plot of land on which the mosque stands was granted to the Indian Muslim community by the then Lieutenant Governor of Penang, Sir George Leith, in November 1801 for the building of a "Mohamedan Church for ever".
 This was not to be, however, as over the years, and as George Town grew, the government had to buy back parcels of land from the mosque, for the town's social amenities.
-This includes the land for the nearby police station and the Campbell Street Market.
+This includes the land for the Central Police Station and the Campbell Street Market, which in the past was a Muslim cemetery.
 The Kapitan would not have to live to see this happening to his mosque, having died in 1834.
-His tomb can be found at Kampung Kolam, not far from the mosque itself.
-As I write this (February 2005), the tomb is in a rather neglected state.
+The Kapitan Keling's Tomb can be found at Kampung Kolam, not far from the mosque itself.
+When I started this article in February 2005, the tomb was in a state of disrepair.
+Since then, it has been restored and spruced up.

 Meanwhile, the land belonging to the mosque continued to shrink in size, brought on by encroachment and improper management.
 Private homes were soon within a few feet of the mosque itself.
 By 1903, the original 18 acres had reduced to only 8.